Information

 Our Performance

-This Business Plan for 2023/24 sets out the priorities of the Scottish Biometrics Commissioner (SBC) for the coming year to ensure the delivery of the outcomes set out in our Strategic Plan 2021/25.
+Our annual Business Plans set out the priorities of the Scottish Biometrics Commissioner (SBC) for the coming year to ensure the delivery of the outcomes set out in our Strategic Plan 2021/25.
 Our Business Plan is intentionally ambitious and builds on the achievements of earlier fiscal years where we have successfully delivered and consolidated the SBC function, achieving all objectives whilst operating within our allocated budget.
-In this our third financial cycle, we will do so again.

 The report provides information on the Commissioner's functions in providing independent oversight of how biometric data and technologies are used for policing and criminal justice purposes in Scotland and information on our performance and finances.
 A separate report from the external auditor of our financial statements will be published on the Audit Scotland website.